MissouriMRR/docs/technology/flight_testing/flight_testing.md

 For testing you will need the following items:
 * Ground Station
     * This doesn't have to be the actual full ground station if you don't feel like bringing it out, this can be someone's laptop.
-All it needs is the code you want to run and QGroundControl.
+All it needs is the code you want to run and QGroundControl/MissionPlanner.
 * Drone
 * Router
     * This actually depends on if the drone has an onboard computer or not.
 If yes, you will need a router.
 We use the router to connect on the same network as the drone to SSH into the computer and remotely run the code.